 But no teen movie had ever embraced a lack of plot or character development to the extent that Dazed and Confused does.
 It’s ideological in its chillin’.
 This is where the Richard Linklater ethos took full form.
 I’ve seen this film described as “vibes only,” which is not quite right as a label.
 There’s too much richness in the cross-section of characters and the forging of their adolescent souls to dismiss it all as “vibes.”
 But “vibes only” is not quite wrong as a label, either.

 Dazed and Confused rejects the idea that teenaged existence can be crammed into easily digested linear narratives.
 Consider the dynamic between Randall “Pink” Floyd (Jason London), his girlfriend Simone (Joey Lauren Adams), and Jodi (Michelle Burke).
 Pink has clearly lost interest in Simone and connected with the likable Jodi.
 Almost any other teen movie would have Pink and Jodi get together by the end of the film — a mini Happily Ever After, maybe giving us some reason to hate Simone.
 Sure enough, we get one scene of Pink and Jodi making out in the woods.
 But then Jodi heads home from the party, and Pink bumps back into Simone, and things return to the status quo.
 Perhaps Jodi and Pink finally get together before they graduate; perhaps they circle each other but never get the timing right, then grow up and move on.
 We don’t know.
-In the eyes of Dazed and Confused, it’s just one little thread of one small story in a huge, colorful panorama of humanity that exists even in a small Texas high school.
+In the eyes of Dazed and Confused, it’s just one little thread of a huge, colorful tapestry of humanity that exists even in a small Texas high school.

-The film also has a complex relationship with nostalgia.
+The film has a complex relationship with nostalgia.
 On the one hand, it is a deeply nostalgic film on the surface.
 It recreates the thrill and the sense of possibility of a night out with your friends.
 Everyone here is living what most viewers would call the good-old-days: A carefree time when nothing mattered but looking forward to an Aerosmith concert and hanging out at the Moon Tower.
 Inside jokes, rituals, nonstop radio jams.
 Life is, from the outside, quite good.

 But it’s not as simple as that: If the film is texturally pro-nostalgia, it is textually anti-nostalgia.
 Many of the characters are unhappy or nasty to each other, and this gives the film some much-needed edge to counter the rose-tinted view of the past.
 None of us were quite so generous and upbeat in high school as we might have wished we were.
 Many characters openly profess boredom and the gnawing urge for something more meaningful: “All I’m saying is that if I ever start referring to these as the best years of my life — remind me to kill myself,” mopes Pink.
 Characters engage in gratuitous hazing, not to mention Wooderson’s (Matthew McConaughey) incessant grooming of underage girls.
 On the other hand, Wooderson facilitates the Moon Tower party and is as gentle and non-pressuring as any adult partying with high schoolers could possibly be, providing a reassuring voice to Pink that it’ll all work out so long as he keeps L-I-V-I-N livin’.
 It’s complex, you see.
 No simple morals or takeaways.